-For minor pregnant girls or young girls with children there are specific places in Rixensart, which currently has 30 places.
+For underage pregnant girls or young girls with children there are specific places in Rixensart, which currently has 30 places.

 Children with behavioural problems or minors who need some time away from their reception place can be temporarily transferred to "time-out" places: in the reception centres of Sint-Truiden, Synergie 14, Pamex-SAM asbl Liège,and Oranje Huis.
-There were 34 of these places available by the end of 2020 which were occupied at 19,4%.
+There were 41 of these places available in February 2022.
+566

-For unaccompanied children who have not applied for asylum there was a special reception facility in Sugny that met the requirements needed for their particular vulnerabilities; but the project has been put on hold in summer 2019.513 Unaccompanied children whose asylum procedure end with a negative decision can apply for specific assistance in the collective centres in Bovigny (which is a residential support) and Arendonk (which is a project called "4myfuture" and enables unaccompanied minors to focus on their future perspectives during a one-week residency in Arendonk).
+For unaccompanied children who have not applied for asylum there was a special reception facility in Sugny that met the requirements needed for their particular vulnerabilities, but the project has been put on hold in summer 2019.567 Unaccompanied children whose asylum procedure end with a negative decision can apply for specific assistance in the collective centres in Bovigny (which is a residential support) and Arendonk (which is a project called "4myfuture" and enables unaccompanied minors to focus on their future perspectives during a one-week residency in Arendonk).
 These centres help them to take decisions for their future, e.g. regarding voluntary return and the situation in which they would be if they stay illegally.
 Currently, these places are still available but Fedasil signals increasing difficulties in orienting minors to these centres after their asylum procedure, partly due to the increasing length of the procedure during which the minors often establish a strong social network in their region.
-Fedasil now aims to distribute the expertise built up in Bovigny and Arendonk to the other, regular collective reception centres.514
+Fedasil now aims to distribute the expertise built up in Bovigny and Arendonk to the other, regular collective reception centres.568 Due to the COVID-19 pandemic, however, both projects have been put on hold.569